Ochlology

 a time marked by great interest in

-random movements as well as in statistical mechanics for dealing with them.
+random movements.
+It developed statistical mechanics for dealing with them.

 random movement ("a

-drunkard's walk").
+drunkard's walk" as he called it).
 It became the basis for financial

 mathematics, still avidly pursued by market specialists today.
 Best known perhaps is